-I began my journey with FABI in my final year of my BSc Microbiology degree in 2018 as a mentorship student in the CTHB Mentorship Program.
+I began my journey with FABI in the final year of my BSc Microbiology degree in 2018 as a mentorship student in the CPHB Mentorship Program.
 I was mentored by a PhD student working on Fusarium and its association with grasses.
 This program unlocked my true passion for mycology.

-Upon completion of my undergraduate degree in 2018, I started my Honours degree in the Microbiology department at the University of Pretoria under the primary supervision of Dr Neriman Yilmaz.
+Upon completing my undergraduate degree in 2018, I started my Honours degree in the Microbiology department at the University of Pretoria under the primary supervision of Dr. Neriman Yilmaz.
 I explored the mycotoxigenic fungal diversity associated with South African sunflower (Helianthus annuus) and soybean (Glycine max) seeds.
-This research was this first of its kind to be conducted in soybean and sunflower seeds in South Africa.
+This research was the first of its kind to be conducted on soybean and sunflower seeds in South Africa.

-I am currently doing my Masters degree in Microbiology under the primary supervision of Prof Cobus Visagie and co-supervision of Dr Neriman Yilamz.
-My research will focus on the fungal diversity associated with South African maize (Zea mays) under the storage conditions of emerging farms in the Eastern Cape.
+I completed my Master's degree in Microbiology under the primary supervision of Prof Cobus Visagie and the co-supervision of Dr. Neriman Yilamz.
+My research focused on the fungal diversity associated with maize from emerging farms in the Eastern Cape, South Africa

 Members of the Grain Research Program team embarked on a field trip to the Mpumalanga province.

 The Management Committee of CPHB and TPCP met for two days of intensive discussions prior to being met by all students and staff for a report back session.

 The 30th of November marks a momentous day for the NGRP when its founding members from academia, industry and government adopted its constitution and voted in its first Chairperson and two Co-Directors.

 Some 40 FABI students and interns working in the TPCP, CPHB and GRP participated in the last tree planting event for 2021.